-Elan will take a charge of $117.3 million this quarter, writing down to zero the value of its venture with Johnson & Johnson (JNJ) to develop the drug, bapineuzumab, the Dublin-based company said in a statement yesterday.
+Elan will take a charge of $117.3 million this quarter, writing down to zero the value of its venture with Johnson & Johnson (JNJ:US) to develop the drug, bapineuzumab, the Dublin-based company said in a statement yesterday.
 Now that J&J and Pfizer Inc. are ending most work on the treatment, Elan will have “a significant reduction in spending” through the end of 2013, the company said.

 The apparent end of bapineuzumab may mean Elan considers selling itself, said Michael Yee, an analyst at RBC Capital Markets.
 Bapineuzumab, designed to attack the brain plaques that serve as a hallmark of Alzheimer’s, failed to improve symptoms of dementia in the second of four final-stage trials of the drug, Pfizer and J&J said yesterday in statements.